-- Overhead décor or products that could fall on a patron;
+- Overhead décor or products that could fall on patrons

 If negligence is successfully shown, the plaintiff likely will be able to recover damages for his or her injuries.
 Some common examples of economic costs and losses that may be recoverable include medical bills, the costs of future medical treatment, and lost income.
 Furthermore, a plaintiff may be able to recover non-economic damages, such as pain and suffering or scarring and disfigurement.

 After you have been hurt at a restaurant, it is important to act quickly.
-Under Florida law, accident victims only have a limited window of time to file their claims.
-Thus, it is important to work with an attorney who will be attentive to the relevant timelines in your case.Discuss Your Premises Liability Claim with a Fort Myers Lawyer
+Under Florida law, accident victims only have a limited window of time to file their personal injury claims.
+Thus, it is important to work with a personal injury attorney who will be attentive to the relevant timelines in your case.Our Legal Team